windism/qBittorrent-Enhanced-Edition/NOTE.md

 Please do not use this modified BitTorrent client on Private Trackers,

-unless qBittorrent Enhanced Edition is allowed on the Private Tracker(_Depend on which PT you're using._).
+unless qBittorrent Edition is allowed on the Private Tracker(_Depend on which PT you're using._).

 Otherwise, you will get banned.